edititno/ruuz/README.md

 | Afternoon | Train Through the Rain | Stay dry and focused all afternoon |
 | Evening | Brave the Evening Downpour | Reflective, waterproof gear for after-dark runs |

+*These are the default fallback headlines.
+When AI generation is enabled, every visit receives a unique headline based on all context signals.*

 **Alert overrides** (take priority over mood messaging)

 | Condition | Banner Message |